dixonliang/haskell_probability/README.md

 With the use of this package, we can leverage the advantages of Haskell to solve discrete probability problems with efficent and concise programs.
 I have explored the package and contributed additions with the following files.

-1) Monty Hall Problem with Additional Door: I modified the original Monty Hall problem by adding an additional door to the constructor.
+1) **Monty Hall Problem with Additional Door**: I modified the original Monty Hall problem by adding an additional door to the constructor.
 This file behaves exactly as outlined in the documentation.

-2) Coin Flip: I added a file that simulates the probability distributions of flipping a two sided coin.
+2) **Coin Flip**: I added a file that simulates the probability distributions of flipping a two sided coin.
 This file is based on the Dice program included in the package.

 ## Set Up and Background

-This repo contains two files that can be loaded by the user: "Coin.hs" and "MontyHallAdj.hs".
+This repo contains two files that can be loaded by the user: "**Coin.hs**" and "**MontyHallAdj.hs**".
 In order to use these files, the probaility Package for Haskell from Hackage will need to be imported.
 I recommend using Cabal to import the package and set up the ghci environment.

 The package models probabilitistic events as collection of all possible values as "**Dist**".
 This newtype can  be thought of as a sample space of some probabilistic event.
 Independent events can be modeled by simply the product of two probabilities which is done by a lifting function in the package.